JonasHatch/JonasHatch/README.md

 - 👋 Hi, I’m @JonasHatch
-- 👀 I’m interested in Engineering, video games, and computer science
+- 👀 I’m interested in Engineering, Physics, and Mathematics
-- 🌱 I’m currently learning python, HTML/CSS/Bootstrap
+- 🌱 I’m currently learning python, HTML/CSS/Javascript
 - 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me through facebook and twitter
+- 📫 How to reach me through my email: Jonashatch@gmail.com

 <!---
 JonasHatch/JonasHatch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.